tudocomp/tudocomp/README.md

 The TuDoComp compression framework
 ==================================

-This repository contains the TuDoComp compression framework.
+TU Dortmund lossless compression framework.

-# Dependecies
+# Dependencies

 This repository depends on the following tools and C++ libraries being installed in the system: